 3. Authority may be contradictory

-But don’t misunderstand this: Google itself does not use DA.
+But don’t misunderstand this: Google itself does not use any domain authority metrics.

-However, these numbers should be used for an approximate assessment of the site and look at in comparison with other sites.
-Moreover, like any other metric, the DA can be manipulated, so do not be surprised if you see poor quality websites with a high domain authority rate.
+Moreover, like any other metric, DT and PT can be manipulated, so do not be surprised if you see poor quality websites with a high domain trust rate.
 Always check as many domain characteristics as possible and don’t solely rely on authority metrics.

 4. Domain history is a skeleton in the closet